 D-5 TEST SPECIMENS

-D-5.1 Allow the sample to reach moisture equilibrium in the atmosphere near the balance, and weigh out two test specimens to the nearest 0.1 mg (about 1 to 2 g).
+D-5.1 Allow the sample to reach moisture equilibrium in the atmosphere near the balance, and weigh out two test specimens to the nearest 0.1 mg (about 1 g to 2 g).
 Place the test specimens in 100 ml beakers.

 D-5.2 At the same time weigh another specimen for moisture determination.